aaronstanek/UniversalCalendar/Mayan.md

 Although dates after 19.19.19.17.19 are valid in the actual Mayan Calendar, they are invalid in this implementation.

-In the actual Mayan Calendar, dates 1.0.0.0.0 to 12.19.19.17.19 are ambiguous.
-They can refer to the present creation, or to the previous creation.
-In this implementation, they refer only to the present creation.
-(Gregorian 13 Nov 2720 BCE to 20 Dec 2012 CE)

-In the actual Mayan Calendar, dates 13.0.0.0.0 to 13.19.19.17.19 are ambiguous.
-They can refer to either to the bʼakʼtun at the beginning of the present creation, or to the bʼakʼtun starting 13 bʼakʼtuns after the start of the present creation.
-To avoid this confusion, in this implementation, 13.0.0.0.0 to 13.19.19.17.19 refer to the latter (starting Gregorian 21 Dec 2012 CE).
-The former (starting Gregorian 11 August 3114 BCE) is renumbered 0.0.0.0.0 to 0.19.19.17.19
+Traditionally, Gregorian dates 11 Aug 3114 BCE to 12 Nov 2720 BCE are represented by Mayan dates 13.0.0.0.0 to 13.19.19.17.19.
+However, this leads to ambiguity as Gregorian dates 21 Dec 2012 CE to 25 Mar 2407 CE are also represented by the same Mayan date range.
+To avoid this ambiguity, in this implementation, the former range is renumbered 0.0.0.0.0 to 0.19.19.17.19.

 It also displays Tzolkʼin and Haab' in standard notaiton.